Loan Guarantee Program

 Steps in the Review Process

-- The director of Congregational Stewardship Services (CSS) receives the completed loan guarantee application.
+- The program receives the completed loan guarantee application.
 The application is checked for completeness and each section is reviewed for accuracy and consistency.
 The congregation is contacted if any information is missing or if further documentation is needed.

-- The application and recommendation is sent to the office of the UUA treasurer who reviews the application and considers the recommendation of the director of CSS.
-The treasurer, in cooperation with the director of CSS, makes a decision for action.
+- The application is sent to the office of the UUA treasurer who reviews the application.
+The treasurer makes a decision for action.
 The decision may be to approve, approve with contingencies, or decline the application.

-- If approved, the application, including the name of the congregation's attorney, is forwarded to the UUA attorney who then contacts the congregation's attorney to work out the final legal documentation.
+- If approved, the congregation is contacted.
+The application, including the name of the congregation's attorney, is forwarded to the UUA attorney who then contacts the congregation's attorney to work out the final legal documentation.

 The Application Process